kaisenlinux/manpages-dev/category/Docker/docker-compose.md

               Specify a shutdown timeout in seconds.
 Default is 10.

    migrate-to-labels
        Recreate containers to add labels.
 If docker-compose detects containers that were created without labels, it will refuse to run so that you don't end up with two sets of them.

 ENVIRONMENTAL VARIABLES
        Several environmental variables are available to configure docker-compose behavior.

        Variables starting with DOCKER_ are the same as those used to configure the Docker command-line client.
 If you're using boot2docker, eval "$(boot2docker shellinit)" will  set  them  to their correct values.

    COMPOSE_PROJECT_NAME
        Sets the project name, which is prepended to the name of every container started by docker-compose.
-Defaults to the basename of the current  working  direc‐ tory.
+Defaults to the basename of the current working directory.

    COMPOSE_FILE
        Specify  what file to read configuration from.
-If not provided, docker-compose will look for docker-compose.yml in the current working directory, and then each parent directory successively, until found.
+If not provided, docker-compose will look for docker-compose.yml in the current working directory, and then each parent directory succes‐ sively, until found.

    DOCKER_HOST
        Sets the URL of the docker daemon.
 As with the Docker client, defaults to unix:///var/run/docker.sock.